 Getting to Austria by boat

-DDSG-Blue Danube Schiffahrt (www.ddsg-blue-danube.at) operates a passenger service on the Danube from Germany (Passau) to Vienna.
+DDSG-Blue Danube Schiffahrt (www.ddsg-blue-danube.at) operates fast passenger services on the Danube from Bratislava (Slovakia; journey time - 1 hour 15 minutes).

 Brandner (www.ms-austria.at) concentrates its services between Melk and Krems.